Sayan312/Telecom-Customer-Churn/README.md

 Objective:

 .
-Here we want to analyse asn visualize the various churn dynamics through available data using Python.
+Here we want to analyse and visualize the various churn dynamics through available data using Python.

 Steps Overview:
 1. Import the data using Python.